Graduate certificate: biostatistics

 Biostatistics faculty members work closely with both clinical and basic science investigators on the University of Iowa health sciences campus in the design and analysis of research projects.
 The department has research expertise representing a broad array of methodological areas of statistics and biostatistics, including clinical trials, computational statistics, Bayesian modeling and inference, high-dimensional data analysis, statistical genetics and genomics, bioinformatics, informatics, statistical and machine learning, spatial and spatio-temporal modeling, time series analysis, survival data analysis, longitudinal data analysis, network analysis, causal inference, comparative effectiveness studies, model selection, epidemic modeling, and syndromic surveillance.
 Many of these areas represent current, cutting-edge areas of disciplinary focus in a rapidly evolving field.

-In addition to the M.S. and the Ph.D. degrees in biostatistics, the department offers a subprogram for the Master of Public Health (M.P.H.) degree in quantitative methods.
+In addition to the M.S. and the Ph.D. degrees in biostatistics, the department offers a subprogram for the Master of Public Health (M.P.H.) degree in biostatistics.
 See "M.P.H.
 Subprogram" below.

 Graduate Programs of Study

-- Quantitative methods subprogram for the Master of Public Health degree
+- Biostatistics subprogram for the Master of Public Health degree

 - Master of Science in Biostatistics